shesha4kr/ml-assignment-2/README.md

 | XGBoost | 0.955 | 0.984 | 0.947 | 0.899 | 0.922 | 0.891 |

-## Observations on the Performnace
+## Observations on the Performance

 | ML Model Name | Observation about model performance |
 |-------------|-----------------------------------|